leelaBoots/GamersOnly/README.md

 Description

 Welcome to my project!
-This is a Dating App made in ASP.NET Core framework with an Angular front end.
+This is a Full Stack Dating App made with ASP.NET Core framework and an Angular front end.

 Features: